Hey, Jeannie!

-Hey, Jeannie!, retitled The Jeannie Carson Show during its second season and also during later prime-time reruns, is an American situation comedy that aired on CBS during the 1956-1957 television season and in first-run syndication during 1958.
+Hey, Jeannie!, retitled The Jeannie Carson Show during its second season and also during later prime-time reruns, is an American sitcom that aired on CBS during the 1956–57 television season and in first-run syndication during 1958.
 The series stars Jeannie Carson as a naïve young Scottish woman who emigrates to New York City.

 Synopsis

 Jeannie MacLennan is a young Scottish woman who emigrates from the United Kingdom to New York City.
 Sweet and naïve, she arrives with no job and no place to stay.
 Taxicab driver Al Murray comes to her assistance and is named as her sponsor.
 Jeannie moves in with Al and his sister, Liz, in Brooklyn.
 During Season 1, Jeannie moves from job to job — salesgirl in a doughnut shop, golf caddie, Chinese restaurant manager, executive secretary, taxicab dispatcher, policewoman — and encounters unusual people and situations as she learns about what to her are strange American customs.

-In Season 2, with the show retitled The Jeannie Carson Show, Jeannie has settled into a career as an airline stewardess and has moved into a new apartment.
+In season 2, with the show retitled The Jeannie Carson Show, Jeannie has settled into a career as an airline stewardess and has moved into a new apartment.
 Her boss at the airline is the chief stewardess, Mabel, and Herbert is a flight engineer who often is part of the crew on Jeannie's flights.
 Her new landlord is Charlie O'Connell.